“जननी जन्मभूमिश्च स्वर्गादपि गरीयसी”

 To sum up, the bottom line is if you want to stay strong and fit physically and mentally, go back to the basics, towards nature.
 Ayurveda – the science of life has the answer!

 Tri-fathers of Ayurveda, Charak, Susruta and Vagbhata has given us the complete Ahar-Vihar ( Diet and Dwellings of pregnancy).
 They had personally coached us through each trimester and gave practical, user friendly manual, month to month diet and behavioral guide.
 Since, we all are bussy mummy, I would like to sum up five main nectar food prescribed by these tri-fathers in each trimester not only for amazing results of pregnancy but nourishment of the mother herself, nourishment and growth of the baby, and lastly preparation for the formation of stanya, i.e. breast milk and brain tonic.
-Here is a snap shot of it!
-Here is that what I like to quote is “million dollars secrete formula!”
+Here is a snap shot of

 These five nectars are: